- About Us

 Third Party Audit: An objective assessment of an organization’s system conducted by an independent, outside auditor or team of auditors.
 The term "third party" is synonymous with the VAP APM and VAP audit firms whose primary responsibility is to assess an organization’s system for conformance to the Code.

-Validated Audit: EICC approved third party audit managed in accordance with approved quality processes and overseen by the selected Audit Program Management Firm to meet “EICC Validated Audit Program Quality Requirements”.
+Validated Assessment: EICC-approved, third-party onsite assessment managed in accordance with approved quality processes and overseen by the selected Assessment Program Management firm to meet “EICC Validated Assessment Process Quality Requirements.”

-Validated Audit Process Operations Management Team: EICC management team responsible to support and guide the VAP to ensure program success.
+Validated Assessment Process Operations Management Team: EICC management team responsible for supporting and guiding the VAP to ensure program success.
 The VAP OMT includes one member of the EICC Board of Directors at a minimum.

 VAP CAP Advisory Committee: Designated EICC group to act as a VAP escalation arbiter.
 Participants must possess adequate knowledge and experience and represent a balance between organizational entity types across the supply chain.
 Outside experts may be utilized as approved by the VAP OMT.